ahmednrana/mxscript/README.md

 | `mxscript.appxml.formatOnDownloadAndCompare`               | boolean | true     | Whether to format XML on download and compare                                                     |

 ## Known Issues
+In previous version the OS for apps was a simple one which had only one object in it i.e. MAXPRESENTATION.
+Now it requires an OS with at least objects in it.
+MAXAPPS and MAXPRESENTATION.
+You might need to re create that.

 Double check the authentication type, user/pass or the api key provided.
 If you encounter any bug then please open an issue at github [repository](https://github.com/ahmednrana/mxscript)

 ## Release Notes

+### 1.1.8

+Fixed a bug where updating an XML wont be reflected in Maximo UI

 ### 1.1.5